rjbernaldo/node_live_twitter/README.md

 1. Create a constant connection from the server to the client for data transfer.
 2. Continously stream data from server to client
-3. Plot data according to the tweet's geo location.
+3. Plot data according to the tweet's geo location

 ## Learning Objectives